matthew-coad/autem/doc/07-SS-Species Simulation.md

 ## SS-Drop alive

 Drop alive from report.
-Rely on final to report on final components
+Rely on final to report on final components **done**

+## SS-Draws are not resolved

+We want the simulation to lock up.
+Have draws result in a no-contest. **done**

+## SS-Introduce Majority Workflow

+The majority simulation workflow runs one round of validation, has a number of scoring steps and the judges the outcome.

+Promotion/Death is determined by a simply majority of victories at the end of the scoring round.

+This maintains the vs. competitions and has a more rugged evolution *cross fingers*

+**done**

 ## SS-Report on scores